SchildiChat/website/src/android/index.md

 ### Direct download

-If you don't want to install F-Droid, you can also download the latest version [here](https://s2.spiritcroc.de/fdroid/SchildiChat.apk).
+If you don't want to install F-Droid, you can also download the latest version
+- **with** push notifications from the [SpiritCroc F-Droid repository](https://s2.spiritcroc.de/fdroid/SchildiChat.apk)
+- **without** push notifications from the [official F-Droid repository](https://f-droid.org/en/packages/de.spiritcroc.riotx/) _(scroll down)_